Even Sapir, Jerusalem

 Perhaps Israel is following a subconscious national strategy of the strong, in which it behaves too meekly for a decade or so, emboldens its vicious but feeble enemies until they go too far, then lashes out in a now-obviously-justifiable response and gains untold assets in the process.
 This is clearly what has happened with the US.
 Clinton under-projected American power, leading to September 11th, which led to the US taking possession of Iraq.

 While Israel inhales, its own citizens must—scandalously—beware.
 But when it exhales, Allah help the jackals.
 This seems pretty irresponsible behavior, but in the two-party system that forms the heart of the modern liberal democracy, a bait-and-switch foreign policy may be inevitable until a foe learns to stay down.

 [Update 2018 Mar 20: Having been playing Risk a lot lately, I now see the benefits of infrequent, overwhelming interventions.
-While the long down-time enables the conservation and nurturing of forces, when the overwhelming attacks do come, they build that intangible impression of invincibility, which is useful in that it influences others to steer clear of you; familiarity could breed contempt.]
+The long down-time enables the conservation and nurturing of forces, so that when an overwhelming attack does come, it does so with an intangible impression of invincibility that discourages opposition.
+That is to say, familiarity could breed contempt.]